rahilv99/valentine/README.md

 ]
 ```

+### Deploy Your Own!
+Visit [vercel](https://vercel.com) to deploy your own website!
+It's as simple as connecting your GitHub repository.

 ### Modifying Colors
 The color scheme can be customized in the Tailwind classes within the components:
 - Main gradient: `from-pink-400 to-gray-200`